jwilsh/Bellabeat_Case_Study/README.md

 ```

 ### 3.4 Data Manipulation & Transformation
-After checking for dirty data its now time for some data manipultion to get it ready for some analysis.
-Below are the steps I took in order to transform the data ready to create some visualisations with.
+After checking for dirty data its now time for some data manipulation to get it ready for some analysis.
+Below are the steps I took in order to transform the data ready to create some visualizations with.

-- Create new column DayOfTheWeek by generating date in the form of day of the week for further analysis.
+- Create a new column DayOfTheWeek by generating date in the form of day of the week for further analysis.

-- Create new column TotalMinutes being the sum of VeryActiveMinutes, FairlyActiveMinutes, LightlyActiveMinutes and SedentaryMinutes.
+- Create a new column TotalMinutes being the sum of VeryActiveMinutes, FairlyActiveMinutes, LightlyActiveMinutes and SedentaryMinutes.

-- Create new column TotalHours by converting new column TotalMinutes to number of hours.
+- Create a new column TotalHours by converting new column TotalMinutes to number of hours.

 - Rearrange and rename columns.
 As well as removing unused columns.